 Ludovic Maugé: A Cautionary Tale in His Own Words

-Ludovic Maugé’s story is far from unique — but few people have heard it.
-This short documentary clip offers a powerful glimpse into his experience and why it should concern anyone working with glyphosate-based weedkillers:
+Ludovic Maugé’s story is far from unique — but very few people outside Europe have ever heard it.
+This short documentary clip offers a stark, human look at his experience and why it should concern anyone who works with, lives near, or is exposed to glyphosate-based weedkillers:

 A Wake-Up Call for Weed Control

-There is a clear duty of care here:
+There is a clear duty of care here, and it isn’t complicated.
+It means:

 Further Reading